 The Company's executive offices and those related to certain domestic product development, marketing, production and administration are located in a 186,000 square foot office facility in Canonsburg, Pennsylvania.
-On September 14, 2012, the Company entered into a lease agreement for this facility, which serves as the Company's new headquarters.
-The lease was effective as of September 14, 2012, but because the leased premises were under construction, the Company was not obligated to pay rent until January 1, 2015.
+The lease for this facility was effective as of September 14, 2012, but because the leased premises were under construction, the Company was not obligated to pay rent until three months following the date that the leased premises were delivered to ANSYS, which occurred on October 1, 2014.
 The term of the lease is 183 months, beginning on October 1, 2014.